Short answer: Yes, Slovenia is super safe.

 “Migration is a way of life in the modern world.
 Like other Member States of the European Union, Slovenia supports the integration of foreigners holding a residence permit.
 Slovenia adheres to the principles and values of equality, freedom and mutual cooperation.
 As the personal circumstances of immigrants are different, we devote special attention and care to each individual.
 We encourage and facilitate their inclusion in cultural, economic and social life.”

 Although the struggle for adequate LGBTQ rights is far from over, as is sadly still the case around the world, Slovenia has strict anti-discrimination laws regarding any type of violence and prejudice against the LGBTQ community.
-Same-sex partnerships have the same rights of marriage, (for now) excluding joint adoption and vitro fertilisation.
+Same-sex partnerships have the same rights of marriage, (for now) excluding joint adoption and vitro fertilization.

 The laws governing this part of Slovenian life guarantee the freedom of religious expression and draw a clear distinction between state and church.
 Religious discrimination and hatred are illegal.
 Religious groups are free to practice (most) of their spiritual rituals in Slovenia.

-Although Slovenia is an exceptionally safe tourist destination, it goes without saying that a dose of good old fashioned common sense will definitely add to your level of security.
+Although Slovenia is an exceptionally safe tourist destination, it goes without saying that a dose of good old-fashioned common sense will definitely add to your level of security.
 Basically, the universal rules of social conduct that apply to any place you visit are advisable for Slovenia as well.

 Whether it’s climbing Mt Triglav, paragliding over Lake Bled, or canyoning down a narrow gorge – our expert guides make sure you return from your adventure safe and sound.